bertob/mail/README.md

 * __History__:
 	* All other conversations (even if they only contain sent messages with no response)

-Notes:
+* When one or more conversations from the list are selected, a set of actions (e.g. delete, mark as spam, move to History, etc.) is available from the panel on top of the Conversation list.
+* Selecting multiple conversations works just like on the desktop: Ctrl + Click individual conversations to add them to the selection or use Shift + Click for selecting all messages between two specific conversations.
-* Messages in the __Active__ category can be reordered by dragging, so it can be used as a to-do list.
+* Messages in the __Active__ category can be reordered by dragging and dropping, so it can be used as a to-do list.
 Thus, no priority system is required.
 * When a message is opened it is not automatically marked as read.
 The user has to drag it into __History__ to remove it from the to-do list.
 * The person who wrote the most recent message in a thread is visually highlighted in the List.
 * Unread messages appear at the top ot the __Active__ column.